AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataRetrieval_API.md

 ```

 Specifies beginning index.
-The default value is specified by the [IndexDataType](DataViews_API.md).
+The default value is specified by the [Index Config](IndexConfig.md).
 ```csharp
 string startIndex [FromQuery] [Required] [No Default Value]
 ```

 Specifies end index.
-The default value is specified by the [IndexDataType](DataViews_API.md).
+The default value is specified by the [Index Config](IndexConfig.md).
 ```csharp
 string endIndex [FromQuery] [Required] [No Default Value]
 ```